brynjen/eventadapter/README.md

             EventBus.getInstance().notifyObjectChanged(GitHubber.class.getName(), this);
         }
     }

+Alternatively, the class can be made like this:

+    class GitHubber extends EventObject {
+        private String email;

+        public GitHubber(String email, String topic) {
+            super(topic);
+            this.email = email;
+        }

+        public void setEmail(String newEmail) {
+            if (!newEmail.isEqualTo(email)) {
+                this.email = newEmail;
+                notifyObjectChanged();
+            }
+        }
+    }

-Note: The "Event" interface is to give you the option to create a singular place to do the actual updating, while the important thing is to notify to the EventBus about the object changed with the correct topic (in this example I use the class name, but it can be any string).
+Note: The "[Event](https://github.com/brynjen/eventadapter/blob/master/eventadapter/src/main/java/no/nordli/eventadapter/Event.java)" interface is to give you the option to create a singular place to do the actual updating, while the important thing is to notify to the EventBus about the object changed with the correct topic (in this example I use the class name, but it can be any string).

 Next is to implement an [EventBasedList](https://github.com/brynjen/eventadapter/blob/master/eventadapter/src/main/java/no/nordli/eventadapter/EventBasedList.java) and an [EventBasedRecyclerAdapter](https://github.com/brynjen/eventadapter/blob/master/eventadapter/src/main/java/no/nordli/eventadapter/EventBasedRecyclerAdapter.java).
 Note that they do not have to be in the same class.